 3. The Cross Base

 Working the X-factor (quite literally), a cross-base desk is a great choice if you’re looking for something a little more decorative.
 They look less chunky and overpowering than many other styles, which makes them a perfect solution for smaller office spaces.
 Versatility is also a large part of their appeal, as the cross-base can tap into several looks.
 Curved lines are synonymous with 1920s designs, for instance, so many cross-bottom designs offer an easy way to channel an Art-Deco mood.
-(Jonathan Charles executes this look to perfection.)
 Whilst linear versions, from the likes of Eichhholtz, achieve a slick ultra-modern aesthetic.

 Less heavyweight than the pedestal desk, these lighter designs look best when styled with a considered selection of accessories, as opposed to being overloaded.
 And if you’re going to invest in this style – remember it’s one that’s made to be shown off.
 Showcase the design in an open area of the room and style it with slight office chairs.
 This will let the base take its rightful centre stage.